aureljared/kaomojify/README.md

 **Kaomojify** is a highly customizable website filter for Google Chrome, based on Hunter Paolini's [tinyFilter extension.](https://github.com/hpaolini/tinyFilter-chrome)

-It replaces all swear/curse/bad words in its list (`default.txt`) with a random selection from 300 kaomojis.
-Kaomojify's kaomoji list is from [Emot.es.](http://emot.es)
+Kaomojify matches all words in its profanity list (`default.txt`) and replaces them with a random selection from 300 kaomojis, all from [Emot.es.](http://emot.es).
+Kaomojify has over 350 entries in its profanity list.

 It also has the ability to block access to websites the user specifies, making it ideal for children.